alexandrebaux/vanillaform/README.md

 `vanillaform.js` is the master file of this project.
 It contains one main JavaScript function called `VanillaForm`.

-`vanillaform.css` give you a basic css code that you can adapt to your needs.
+`vanillaform.css` give you a basic CSS code that you can adapt to your needs.

 # Basic Usage